influxdata/telegraf/plugins/inputs/vsphere/README.md

   ## the plugin.
 Setting this flag to "false" will send values as floats to
   ## preserve the full precision when averaging takes place.
   # use_int_samples = true

+  ## Custom attributes from vCenter can be very useful for queries in order to slice the
+  ## metrics along different dimension and for forming ad-hoc relationships.
+They are disabled
+  ## by default, since they can add a considerable amount of tags to the resulting metrics.
+To
+  ## enable, simply set custom_attribute_exlude to [] (empty set) and use custom_attribute_include
+  ## to select the attributes you want to include.
+  # by default, since they can add a considerable amount of tags to the resulting metrics.
+To
+  # enable, simply set custom_attribute_exlude to [] (empty set) and use custom_attribute_include
+  # to select the attributes you want to include.
+  # custom_attribute_include = []
+  # custom_attribute_exclude = ["*"] # Default is to exclude everything

   ## Optional SSL Config
   # ssl_ca = "/path/to/cafile"